- Hits and Critical Hits

 - Convert - This effect causes the target to fight on your side for its duration.
 Players are immune to convert.

 - Slow - This effect reduces the attack speed, cast speed, move speed or a combination of all three of the target for its duration.

 There are many effects in Grim Dawn which can be applied through several different sources.
 Whenever this occurs, the strongest effect always takes precedence.
 For example, if two players in a multiplayer session have the same aura active, the player who invested more skill points into the aura will have theirs take effect while the other player’s will not apply its bonuses.
-For buffs with a duration that are applied from equipment procs, the effects are independent and will stack.
+For buffs that are applied from equipment procs or granted skills, the effects are independent and will stack.